-We do not stock accessories ourselves, though we can obtain specific items on request.
-However these are readily available from the following sources:
+I'm sorry, we do not stock accessories, though we can occasionally obtain specific items on request.
+However these are readily available from sources such as:

 There is a vast body of literature and other related material used by both dealers and collectors according to their needs and particular areas of interest…